dotnet/designs/accepted/2020/cbor/cbor.md

     /// <summary>
     ///   Construct a <see cref="CborReader"/> instance over <paramref name="data"/> with given configuration.
     /// </summary>
-    /// <param name="data">The CBOR encoded data to read.</param>
-    /// <param name="conformanceLevel">
-    ///   Specifies a <see cref="CborConformanceLevel"/> guiding the conformance checks performed on the encoded data.
-    ///   Defaults to <see cref="CborConformanceLevel.Lax" /> conformance level.
-    /// </param>
-    /// <param name="allowMultipleRootLevelValues">
-    ///   Specify if multiple root-level values are to be supported by the reader.
-    ///   When set to <see langword="false" />, the reader will throw an <see cref="InvalidOperationException"/>
-    ///   if trying to read beyond the scope of one root-level CBOR data item.
-    /// </param>
-    /// <exception cref="ArgumentOutOfRangeException">
-    ///   <paramref name="conformanceLevel"/> is not defined.
-    /// </exception>
     public CborReader(
         ReadOnlyMemory<byte> data,
         CborConformanceLevel conformanceLevel = CborConformanceLevel.Lax,